Glossary of Human Resources Management and Employee Benefit Terms

 Like all compensation plans, competency-based pay has both advantages and disadvantages.
 The following are some examples of competency-based pay pros and cons to help you determine if this pay structure could work for your company

 Individual self-motivation: Instead of basing pay on seniority and job level, the employee achieves as much as they’re willing to and is rewarded for it.

-It will help to reinforce your company’s culture.
-Competency-based pay encourages a culture of self-motivation and self-improvement within the company.
-It will now be a company of employees who are actively seeking to improve their skills and find new ways to contribute to the company.
+Company-wide motivation: Competency-based pay encourages a culture of self-motivation and self-improvement within the company.
+It can create a company of employees who are actively seeking to improve their skills and finding new ways to contribute to the company.
 Competency-based pay helps to tie your company’s culture directly to the success of the company.

-Employee retention will go up.
-Employee turnover is costly for a company, and a competency-based pay plan helps to curb that.
-When an employee feels that their skills and knowledge are important to the company, they are more likely to stick around.
+Reduced turnover: Employee turnover is costly for a company, and a competency-based pay plan curbs that by helping employees feel that their skills and knowledge are important to the company, which improves retention.

-It opens the door for favoritism.
-Employees may start to see favoritism when one worker gets rewarded more than another.
-Employees might think that they are being treated unfairly and might think their skills are not being recognized by the company.
+Vulnerability to favoritism: Employees may start to see favoritism when one worker gets rewarded more than another.
+Employees might think that they are being treated unfairly and that their skills are not being recognized by the company.